Qualys/TotalCloud/Connectors/Azure/Terraform/README.md

 - **Unsupported Arguments**: Verify the supported arguments for resources in the provider documentation.

 ## Author
-Yash Jhunjhunwala (Lead SME, Cloud Security)
+Yash Jhunjhunwala, Lead SME Cloud Security Solutions